andrewgh1/alx_be_python/python_introduction/README.md

 # alx_be_python
 Python exercise
-Performed Arithmetric operations , see basic_operations.py file Performed a simple Calculation on simple interest , see simple_interest.py file
+Arithmetric operations , see basic_operations.py file
+Calculation on simple interest , see simple_interest.py file area of a rectangle script , see rectangle_area.py file